The first MPLS network was deployed in 1999. It quickly became a common connection method for most businesses.

 SD-WAN is a new technology that hasn’t been widely adopted yet.
 Only 1-5% of enterprises have already employed it, but 73-93% plan to or are beginning to adopt it.
 Get ahead of the curve and join these piloting industries today.

 Why You Should Choose an SD-WAN

 MPLS networks have been around for decades but, like any technology, there was always room for improvement.

-SD-WAN provides lower costs, higher customisation, and better security.
+An SD-WAN provides lower costs, higher customizability, and better security.
 It’s the best option for companies with remote workers as it provides clear, speedy communication across the world.

-Approximately 2/3 of organisations prefer using SD-WAN and you should consider installing one as well.
+Approximately 2/3 of organizations prefer using an SD-WAN, and you should consider installing one as well.

-If you’re not sure which is the best option for you, contact one of our helpful team members to discuss how it can benefit your business today.
+If you’re not sure which is the best option for you, browse our data network solutions.
+If you’re ready to adopt an SD-WAN, contact one of our helpful team members to discuss how it can benefit your business today.

 Cash Converters International is a franchised retail and finance network, with over 700 stores in 21 countries.
 The company specialises in the sale of second-hand goods, and actively engages in modern retailing practices, professional management techniques, and high...

 "Vorsprung durch Technik” (Progress through Technology) is the international Audi slogan and a promise that is not only reflected in its premium cars, but also in its mission, which is to focus on digitisation, sustainability, and urbanisation.
 Audi's car dealers also...

 “We’re one of the fastest-growing Australian brands,” said Sud Patel, IT Operations Manager at Forever New.
 “We emerged in late 2006 as a start-up retailer, and now we trade in over 260 stores in 11 countries globally.”
 The Problem The IT team at Forever New, the...